IceDynamix/reliquary-archiver/README.md

   -l, --log-path <LOG_PATH>      Path to output log to
-      --no-update                Don't check for updates, only applicable on Windows --auth-token <AUTH_TOKEN>  Github Auth token to use when checking for updates, only applicable on Windows -h, --help                     Print help
+      --no-update                Don't check for updates, only applicable on Windows --auth-token <AUTH_TOKEN>  Github Auth token to use when checking for updates, only applicable on Windows -e, --exit-after-capture       Don't wait for enter to be pressed after capturing -h, --help                     Print help
 ```